 Disadvantages of Crawl Space Encapsulation

 One disadvantage is the cost.
-Crawlspace encapsulation can be expensive, though it should pay for itself through energy savings.
+Crawlspace encapsulation can be expensive.
 You’ll also want to think about the additional maintenance costs after the initial purchase.
 Not only does maintenance cost money, but it can take up a lot of time.

 Should I Encapsulate My Crawl Space?